yuanzhongshang/moPMRreproduce/README.md

 # Introduction

 This directory contains the code to reproduce the analysis presented in the moPMR paper.
-The moPMR package to run the moPMR model can be found at https://github.com/yuanzhongshang/moPMR.
+The PMR package to run the moPMR model can be found at https://github.com/yuanzhongshang/PMR.
 Please familiarize yourself with moPMR and the other methods mentioned in the paper before running these simulations.

 # Contact